petrnohejl/alfonz/alfonz-adapter/README.md

 	}
 }
 ```

+When you are adding multiple new items in ObservableList, always do it in a transaction with `addAll()`.
+Keep in mind, that using `add()` would invoke `OnListChangedCallback` callback in the generic adapter and `notifyItemRangeInserted()` for each item which is pretty inefficient.

 There are also a few useful binding adapters for setting up recycler layout, decoration and animator.
 You can use following XML attributes in your `RecyclerView`: